A marketplace where users can grow

 More connections for today and tomorrow

 With the cloud and product delivery initiatives well underway, Etsy has continued its meteoric growth.
 The cloud shift has given the company better observability while making it easier for teams to analyze and track their operational costs when compared to the previous data center approach.
-The move to the cloud also enabled Etsy to build a new machine learning platform based on managed services that reduce operational costs and improves the time from idea generation to production deployment.
+The move to Google Cloud also enabled Etsy to build a new machine learning platform based on managed services that reduce operational costs and improves the time from idea generation to production deployment.
 Testing with pilot teams indicated that the Time to Learning went from fifty days to five days — a significant improvement on the product delivery side.

 To learn more details about this story, please visit our Bottlenecks of Scaleups series here.